 Camper vans may be the ultimate recreational vehicles.
 They offer the maneuverability of a passenger car (or close to it) paired with many of the comforts typically found in travel trailers or full-blown motorhomes.
-Not surprisingly, #vanlife has become a popular movement, whether it's Instagram-friendly weekend explorations or converting to an alternative, off-the-grid lifestyle.
+Not surprisingly, #vanlife has become a popular movement, whether it's Instagram-friendly weekend explorations or converting to a full-blown alternative, off-the-grid lifestyle.
 And recent events have made that #vanlife fantasy feel especially poignant.
 (Hell, it's not hard to argue that camper vans were supporting actors in the Oscar-winning film Nomadland, which depicts Francis McDormand traveling across America...while living in her van.)

 Ohio-based Airstream is an iconic name in camping trailers, but the company also offers a line of pricey "touring coaches" — including the Interstate Nineteen, which fits an entire motorhome of conveniences into a 19-foot van.

-Mercedes-Benz announced this year that it would be offering a pop-top camper version of its Metris van called the Metris Getaway built by Peace Vans.
+Mercedes-Benz offers a pop-top camper version of its Metris van called the Metris Getaway built by Peace Vans.
 It seats five, sleeps four, and can be fitted with upgrades like a roof rack, an eight-foot awning, mosquito nets and a pull-out rear kitchen.
-You can buy it at Mercedes dealerships with a full factory warranty.
+You can order one through a Mercedes dealership with a full factory warranty.

 Winnebago is an iconic Iowa-based recreational vehicle manufacturer.
 While best known for its bus-like RVs, the company also produces a wide range of Ram Promaster- and Mercedes Sprinter-based camper vans, from the affordable pop-top Solis and comparatively petite Solis Pocket to the off-road-ready Revel 4×4.
-Costs typically range between $100,000–$200,000.

 Boulder Camper Vans